What is the Open Call opportunity for script submissions?

 You will then need to login to your E-submissions account (or create an account if this is the first time you have entered).

-- We will not accept late submissions under any circumstances.
-Writers have five full weeks to submit an entry, giving plenty of time to navigate the E-submissions system and meet the deadline.
+• We will not accept late submissions under any circumstances.
+Writers have four full weeks to submit an entry, giving plenty of time to navigate the E-submissions system and meet the deadline.

 Who will read your script and what is the reading process?

 Visit the Open Call FAQs page for details of the reading process.